The Ultimate Travel Guide to Amsterdam, The Netherlands

 English is spoken virtually everywhere, so no problem there.
 The currency is €, and you have WiFi all over the city.

 Clothes – Amsterdam style is generally casual; guys will get away with wearing a shirt and jeans and be considered ‘dressed-up.’
 Natural colors are preferable if you aim to blend in with the locals or opt for something a bit louder if you’re feeling daring.
 Girls – pack vintage/kitsch accessories to glam-up your daytime look and slip on a pair of heels to make the transition from day to night.

 Shoes – A word of warning if this is your first time in the ‘Dam, the city’s designers were partial to the odd cobblestone or tow so you could find heels or thin-soled shoes less than ideal if you plan on walking around town for many hours.

-The city boasts numerous methods of transport including trams, canal boats, and bicycles to borrow!
+The city boasts numerous methods of transport, including trams, canal boats, and bicycles to rent!
 In that case, comfy shoes are a must; anything with a thick sole would be ideal for sightseeing and generally getting around the place.

 Other Travel essentials

 Earplugs are always a good idea – especially if you’re staying in a hostel.
 No one likes being a tired tourist thanks to a snoring roommate.
 As with your hairdryer, find out if towels and linen are provided.